Kristina01111000/Drws_site/README.md

 still getting emails from 4elifestlye *remind him *

-- rethink the welcome email that gets sent when they sign up for the site
+- rethink the welcome email that gets sent when they sign up for the site, add links?
 - Come up with a prompt for the chat page for all lessons, not too long
 - Make chats for other people that sound good, 2 to 3 people
 - Make a list of the people who aren’t verified, see if peepso will do it automatically